vladlpavlov/Pythagoras/README.md

 ### Major Pythagoras Components

-* **DeterministicGarden**: Efficient regression algorithm based on assembling week learnes that are built by boosted greedy stepwise feature selectors with early stopping.
+* **DeterministicGarden**: Efficient regression algorithm: an assembly of week learnes that are built by boosted greedy stepwise feature selection process with early stopping.

 * **PickleCache**: Pandas-compatible persistent caching, effortlessly extendable to work with new custom classes